Kehar Singh

-Kehar Singh (Punjabi: ਕੇਹਰ ਸਿੰਘ, Kehar Singh) was an Assistant (the name of the post later termed as Assistant Section Officer) in the erstwhile Directorate General of Supply and Disposal, New Delhi, and was tried and executed for conspiracy in the plot of the Indira Gandhi assassination, carried out by Satwant Singh and Beant Singh.
+Kehar Singh was an Assistant (the name of the post later termed as Assistant Section Officer) in the erstwhile Directorate General of Supply and Disposal, New Delhi, and was tried and executed for conspiracy in the plot of the Indira Gandhi assassination, carried out by Satwant Singh and Beant Singh.
 He was hanged in Tihar Jail on 6 January 1989.
 Beant Singh was the nephew of Kehar Singh.
 The assassination was motivated by Operation Blue Star.

 Operation Blue Star

 Operation Blue Star was launched by the Indian Army, to eliminate Jarnail Singh Bhindranwale and his followers who had been forced to seek cover in the Amritsar Golden Temple Complex by operations of the Indian government.
 The operation was launched in response to the deterioration of law and order in the State of Punjab.
-The roots of Operation Blue Star can be traced from the Khalistan Movement.
 The targets of the government, within the Harmandir Sahib temple complex, were led by Jarnail Singh Bhindranwale and former Maj.
 Gen. Shabeg Singh.
 Maj.
 Gen. Kuldip Singh Brar had command of the action, operating under General Krishnaswamy Sundarji, of the Indian army.

 The Golden Temple compound and some of the surrounding houses were fortified.
 The Statesman reported on 4 July that light machine-guns and semi-automatic rifles were known to have been brought into the compound by the militants.

 Faced with imminent army action and with the foremost Sikh political organisation, Shiromani Akali Dal (headed by Harchand Singh Longowal), abandoning him, Bhindranwale declared [that], "This bird is alone.
 There are many hunters after it".

 Beant Singh was killed by gunfire at the scene of the assassination of Indira Gandhi, whereas Satwant Singh was arrested and Kehar Singh was later arrested for conspiracy in the assassination.
 Both were sentenced to death and hanged in Tihar jail in Delhi.